Mayedl10/MindVomit/README.md

   - "{" same as "(" but corresponds to "}"
   - "}" same as "}" but corresponds to "}"

+  -This means there can only be 3 layers of nested loops!

   How loops work:
   - memory = [0,0,0], ptr = 0
   - +++